-Join Richard Harrington for an in-depth discussion in this video Playing back video, part of Up and Running with the Canon Rebel SL1 (100D and Kiss X7).
+Join Richard Harrington for an in-depth discussion in this video Playing back video, part of Learning the Canon Rebel SL1 (100D and Kiss X7).

 - Playing back movies is similar…to reviewing images on the camera.…Press the play button to see a list of thumbnails,…or photos and videos.…If you're zoomed out and looking at multiple thumbnails,…you'll see a sprocketed edge along the thumbnails side,…indicating that it's a video clip.…Tap the screen, or press the set button…to start the movie playing back.…To pause, press the set button again.…You'll notice at the bottom of the clip…several other choices.…These include the ability to playback in slow motion,…jump to the first or last frame,…as well as advance one frame forward or backwards.…

 There's also some basic editing features here,…which allow you to trim away parts…of the clip you don't want to keep.…To adjust the playback volume, just turn the main dial.…And you'll see the playback volume increase or decrease.…

 Want to get up and running even faster?
 Check out the "Quick Start" chapter to learn how to use your 100D straight out of the box.

 - Reviewing the lens controls